tardis-sn/tardis/docs/development/documentation_preview.rst

 .. note::

-    If you forgot to folow any of the two ways described above, you always can trigger push an empty commit as follows: ``git commit --allow-empty -m "[build docs]"``
+    You always can trigger a new build by pushing an empty commit: ``git commit --allow-empty -m "[build docs]"``

 Your preview will be available at ``<username>.github.io/tardis/branch/<branch name>/index.html``.